 What is an innerspring mattress?

-The technology dates to 1871, to German inventor Heinrich Westphal, who invented the first spring mattress.
-Today, you will find that there are many different types of innerspring mattresses, and you can judge the quality by looking at how many coils there are inside.
-The number of coils and layout of the coils contribute to how well the mattress conforms to your body.
+This innovative design dates back to 1871, from German inventor Heinrich Westphal, who invented the first spring mattress.
+Today, you will find many different types of innerspring mattresses, and you can judge the quality by looking at how many coils there are inside.
+The number of coils and layout of the coils contribute to how well the mattress conforms to your body contours.
 When purchasing innerspring mattresses, you should also check the coil gauge.
 The higher the coil gauge is, the thinner the wire is used to make the coil, which results in a softer mattress.
-The lower the coil gauge, the thicker the coil, the firmer the feel.
+The lower the coil gauge, the thicker the coil, and the firmer the feel.

-Since the invention of the innerspring mattress there have been many variations on coil design with pros and cons.
+Since the invention of the innerspring mattress, there have been many variations in coil design with different pros and cons.
 Here let’s have a look at how innerspring coil design affects both comfort and price.

 Continuous coils: These mattresses use a single wire to support the entire system.
 The coils are in an S-Shape, and since everything is made up of a single, interlinked wire, this kind of mattress should be very durable.
-The single wire design means that this mattress has poor motion-isolation meaning you will feel every movement should your partner toss and turn.
-Compared to other coil mattresses continuous coils are still the most affordable.
+The single-wire design means that this mattress has poor motion isolation meaning you will feel every movement disturbance should your partner toss and turn.
+Compared to other coil mattresses, continuous coils are still the most affordable.

 Bonnel coils: These coils are the first to have been invented, and they are still some of the most common coils you will find on the market.
 Shaped like an hourglass, they look like a helix when all put together.
 These tend to be more mid-range when it comes to price.

-Offset coils: Shaped like an hourglass, they look like Bonnel coils, however, the edges on the top and bottom are flattened.
-This makes them more sturdy, durable, supportive, quiet and conforms better to the shape of your body.
+Offset coils: Shaped like an hourglass, they look like Bonnel coils.
+However, the edges on the top and bottom are flattened.
+This makes them more sturdy, durable, supportive, and quiet, as well as conforms better to the shape of your body.

 Pocketed coils (Marshall coil): This type of coil can often be found in newer mattresses.
-The coils are wrapped individually in some type of fabric and tend to provide better contouring as well as good motion-isolation, which is something you experience seldomly on an innerspring mattress.
+The coils are wrapped individually in some type of fabric and tend to provide better contouring as well as good motion isolation, which is something you seldom experience on an innerspring mattress.

 What is a memory foam mattress?